d1024choi/trajpred_mmirl/README.md

 ## Train New Models

 To train the network from scratch, run the followings.
-The parameters of the trained networks will be stored at the folder ***saved_1_0***.
+The parameters of the trained networks will be stored at the folder ***save***.
 ```sh
 $ python kitti_train.py
 ```